 Each organ relates to specific years in life.
 A big event, such as an accident or trauma, that occurs in the past can show up as a disharmony of the related organ.
 For the lungs, it’s ages 9 and 10 and large intestine, 11 to 13 years.
 What this means is that if the lungs are “upset” when a person was 9 or 10, they may face health challenges relating to lungs later on.
 Or if the large intestine was disrupted between 11 and 13 years of age, a person may experience difficulty letting go.

 Lungs, in the TCM framework, are traditionally called the “tender organ” as they are sensitive to even fleeting incidents such as a cold or quick emotions.
 Perhaps a weakened lung organ-meridian and a propensity for lung imbalances especially during the fall and the early morning hours may thus be explained.

 Tip :: Jin Shin Jyutsu Self-Help: Hold the ring finger; place the left hand on the last rib on the left side of the body and right hand on the left collarbone (and/or right hand on right last rib and left hand on right collarbone).
 Mantra: I am my own testimony.

 The two master meridians during Autumn are Lungs and Colon, which activate our immune system.
-This is partly why we encounter more colds at this time of the year.
+This is partly why – because we are more sensitive – we encounter more colds at this time of the year.
 These meridians also interact with the secondary meridians which govern the sense of smell.
 Here we find the Olfactory Personality Type which is a perfectionist and idealist temperament which can become rigid and judgmental when this meridian family is weakened or imbalanced.